 Aside from this, the effective use of all social media platforms, the creation of short videos and graphics, and the regular publishing of blogs on behalf of a charity are all ways in which low-cost marketing initiatives can be incredibly effective.

 Have confidence in digital marketing as these tools can be very progressive as seen in recent years with the rise of Crowdfunding and GlobalGiving which has changed the donor culture and landscape.
 Particularly useful are mobile and digital fundraising platforms like instaGiv - partnered with more than 300 UK charities including Macmillan Cancer Support, Tearfund and Amnesty International, instaGiv offers a range of mobile and digital solutions for the third sector and has helped raise over £7.5m.
-Recent reports on Activate - a texting platform that lets charities talk directly with supporters in real-time - have also seen positive results.
+Reports on Activate - a texting platform that lets charities talk directly with supporters in real-time - have also seen positive results.
 The app has been widely texted in the UK and a few charities have now used Activate in the UK, including the People's Vote campaign.
 Patrick Heneghan from People's Vote said: 'Activate has been a valuable tool in our campaign.
 We reached thousands of supporters within minutes and had an expert team at the ready to engage in conversation and drive action.
 We used Activate to recruit volunteers, get people out to events and raise significant funds.'

 The younger generations are increasingly interested in how the money going to charities is collected – storifying this as a campaign can blend well in the form of content as mentioned above.
 The digitally savvy Generation Z are now entering the UK workforce, so incorporating digital trends will attract them and encourage donations and we may even find that these younger generations will change the future path of marketing and communications in the third sector.

-To conclude, if the competition is close and funding is limited – perhaps acquisitions or working together to achieve shared goals is the way forward for charities this year.
+To conclude, if the competition is close and funding is limited – perhaps acquisitions or working together to achieve shared goals is the way forward for charities in 2020.
 Not-For-Profit organisations should also be embracing digital platforms for marketing and advertising and become part of a sector-wide progressive movement to empower people, which will simultaneously attract the generations entering the workforce in the coming years.
 Lastly, plan content and don't be afraid to get creative - the more creative, the better story created for your brand and the more memorable your content and campaigns will be!